MattKevan/ao-design-process/_articles/definition-of-done.md

 ## Yours to keep

 Here's a fancy checklist for you to download and keep with you whenever you're doing your work.
-If you have any questions or you think we can improve our Definition of Done, then please get in touch with us at [ux@ao.com](ux@ao.com)
+If you have any questions or you think we can improve our Definition of Done, then please get in touch with us at ux@ao.com

 ![](/images/ux-definition-of-done.jpg)

-Have a question or want to know how better to use these principles in your work?
-Chat to us and email us at [ux@ao.com](ux@ao.com) we'll be happy to help.